About

 -

-- PhD in Physics, University of Heidelberg (Germany), 2020 - 2024,
+- PhD researcher, Heidelberg Institute for Theoretical Studies (Germany), 2020 - 2024

 - Master of Studies in Philosophy of Physics, University of Oxford (UK), 2018 - 2019